ryjones/rl-report/labs/pluggable-hcs-repolinter-report.md

 - `common/metrics/metricsfakes/gauge.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `common/metrics/metricsfakes/histogram.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `common/metrics/metricsfakes/provider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `common/policies/mocks/identity.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `common/policies/mocks/identity_deserializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/aclmgmt/mocks/defaultaclprovider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/aclmgmt/mocks/signer_serializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/cclifecycle/mocks/enumerator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/cclifecycle/mocks/metadata_change_listener.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/cclifecycle/mocks/query.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/cclifecycle/mocks/query_creator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/chaincode/fake/application_config_retriever.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/chaincode/fake/context_registry.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/chaincode/fake/launch_registry.go`: The first 7 lines do not contain the pattern(s): Copyright, License.